Oxyliteral/PF-WOTR-mod-archive/README.md

 Additionally adds fist amulets to tavern, vellexia dialogue, and +6 mighty/agile fist to storyteller in act 5.

 **Skilled Azata**
 Changes Azata's 'All Skilled' feature to make all skills class skills, and gives an additional +6 bonus for having a rank (original is +3, so 1 rank = 10 total).
+This one was quite buggy for some reason.
+I had problems with it not adding the bonus and not re-rolling, so hopefully this new update works better.

 **MonkAlignment**
 Simple mod that removes monk alignment requirement.